-- A structured system for recording and receiving information about trauma patients should be developed and implemented.
-Clear lines of communication to establish this prehospital documentation should be shared with senior nursing staff and trauma teams.^{20,29} - 2.9 Rapid and effective communication is crucial in emergency situations.
-Communication strategies should consider the use of technologies such as smart phones, and standardised methodology such as situation, background, assessment, recommendation.30 - 264 2.10 Patients who have sustained rib fractures should have an early multidisciplinary assessment involving multidisciplinary teams such as surgeons, pain services, critical care and physiotherapy to determine the optimal analgesia and definitive management options to minimise complications related to altered pulmonary mechanics, lung capacity and ventilation. - 269 2.11 There should be a flexible approach to trauma list planning and management to 270 accommodate emergency cases which need priority treatment.
-There should be a system in 271 place to alert the theatre team of the arrival of an unstable patient with major trauma.
-272 Appropriately trained staff and facilities should be available to receive these patients at short 273 notice.18 - 274 2.12 The trauma team should attend to all cases of suspected major trauma, according to the 275 predefined local criteria.
-The trauma team should also be present for paediatric and older 276 patients (where appropriate), patients with unexpected findings on arrival and to receive 277 patients following interhospital transfer. - 278 2.13 The time interval between the injury and initiation of management should be considered for 279 patients who have sustained trauma to improve patient outcomes. - 2.14 The optimal destination for the majority of patients with major trauma is a major trauma centre (MTC).
-A pre-hospital triage tool should be used to differentiate between patients who should be diverted to a MTC and those who could be taken initially to a trauma unit (TU) for treatment.^{20,31} Major trauma patients should only be taken to a TU if the patient needs a life-saving intervention that cannot be delivered by the pre-hospital team. - 285 2.15 MTCs should have a clear point of contact to provide clinical advice via clearly identified 286 pathways and local tier arrangement to other providers within the network.
-This includes 287 advice during the pre-hospital stage and whilst patients are awaiting transfer to MTCs for 288 definitive treatment. - 289 2.16 The anaesthetist plays a key role in the multidisciplinary team who apart from being involved 290 in airway management in major trauma patients, should provide input into the recognition 291 and management of acute physiological derangement, haemorrhage, and shock. - 2.17 Handovers for patients requiring emergency trauma surgery should be structured to ensure 293 continuity of care.
-Handover protocols should include clear documentation of care delivered 294 and the future treatment plan for the patient.^{18,32}
+- 2.8 A structured system for recording and receiving information about trauma patients should be developed and implemented.
+Clear lines of communication to establish this prehospital documentation should be shared with senior nursing staff and trauma teams.^{19,28} - 2.9 Rapid and effective communication is crucial in emergency situations.
+Communication strategies should consider the use of technologies such as smart phones, and standardised methodology such as situation, background, assessment, recommendation.29 - 2.10 Patients who have sustained rib fractures should have an early multidisciplinary assessment involving multidisciplinary teams such as surgeons, pain services, critical care and physiotherapy to determine the optimal analgesia and definitive management options to minimise complications related to altered pulmonary mechanics, lung capacity and ventilation. - 2.11 There should be a flexible approach to trauma list planning and management to accommodate emergency cases that need priority treatment.
+There should be a system in place to alert the theatre team of the arrival of an unstable patient with major trauma.
+Appropriately trained staff and facilities should be available to receive these patients at short notice.18 - 2.12 The trauma team should attend to all suspected major trauma, according to the predefined local criteria.
+The trauma team should also be present for paediatric and older patients (where appropriate), patients with unexpected findings on arrival and to receive patients following interhospital transfer. - 2.13 The time interval between the injury and initiation of management should be considered for patients who have sustained trauma to improve patient outcomes. - 2.14 The optimal destination for the majority of patients with major trauma is a MTC.
+A pre-hospital triage tool should be used to differentiate between patients who should be diverted to a MTC and those who could be taken initially to a TU for treatment.
+19,30 Major trauma patients should only be taken to a TU if the patient needs a life-saving intervention that cannot be delivered by the pre-hospital team. - 2.15 MTCs should have a clear point of contact to provide clinical advice via clearly identified pathways and local tier arrangement to other providers within the network.
+This includes advice during the pre-hospital stage and while patients are awaiting transfer to MTCs for definitive treatment. - 2.16 The anaesthetist plays a key role in the multidisciplinary team who apart from being involved in airway management in major trauma patients, should provide input into the recognition and management of acute physiological derangement, haemorrhage, and shock. - 2.17 Handovers for patients requiring emergency trauma surgery should be structured to ensure continuity of care.
+Handover protocols should include clear documentation of care delivered and the future treatment plan for the patient.^{18,31}

-295 Staffing
+Staffing

-2.18 Anaesthesia for the emergency control of major traumatic haemorrhage, and other damage 297 limiting interventions in the operating theatre or radiology intervention suite, should be 298 consultant anaesthetist led.
-Where consultants are not resident, clear lines of communication 299 and notification should be in place to allow early attendance to trauma calls.
+2.18 Anaesthesia for the emergency control of major traumatic haemorrhage, and other damage limiting interventions in the operating theatre or radiology intervention suite, should be consultant anaesthetist led.
+Where consultants are not resident, clear lines of communication and notification should be in place to allow early attendance to trauma calls.

-- 300 2.19 A major trauma coordinator (or someone in a similar role) should be responsible for - 301 overseeing scheduled admissions, preparation and planning for surgery, and coordination of 302 care of trauma patients with other specialties including critical care and postoperative care.
+2.19 A major trauma coordinator (or someone in a similar role) should be responsible for overseeing scheduled admissions, preparation and planning for surgery, and for coordination of care of trauma patients with other specialties including critical care and postoperative care

-303 Equipment, services and facilities
+Equipment, services and facilities